-The next MetroPlan Orlando Board meeting was held on May 12, 2021 at 9:00 a.m.
-(NOTE: The next MetroPlan Orlando board meeting was held as a hybrid meeting with a physical quorum of board members.
+The next MetroPlan Orlando Board meeting was scheduled on May 12, 2021 at 9:00 a.m.
+(Note: The next MetroPlan Orlando board meeting will be held as a hybrid meeting with a physical quorum of board members.
 A limited number of staff and members of the public will be permitted in order to accommodate social distancing.
 Other board members, staff, all presenters, and members of the public may join the meeting virtually on Zoom.)

-XI.
+XII.
 MEMBER COMMENTS